mchmarny/ns-label-operator/chart/README.md

 > Set the `manifestConfigMap` to the name of ConfigMap created above. `triggerLabel` is the name of the label which should trigger the deployment.

+See the [Usage section](../README.md#usage) for instructions on how to use `ns-label-operator` to apply custom deployments when any namespace in your cluster is labeled with specific label.

 ## Verify installation

 Once the chart is installed, verify the `ns-label-operator` pod is running in the target namespace: